Type 1 diabetes

 Country of birth

-Type 1 diabetes prevalence rates varied by country of birth.
+Type 1 diabetes prevalence varied by country of birth.
 In 2021, age-standardised rates were 1.8 times as high among children and young adults born in North–West Europe as those born in Australia (Figure 4).
 Caution should be used when interpreting these data due to a high level of missing country of birth information for people on the linked NDSS and APEG data.

 Figure 4: Prevalence of type 1 diabetes in children and young adults (0–19 years), by country of birth, 2021